Contents

 Enhancing childcare and education

-The 2024 UK spring budget can be deemed controversial for several reasons but mainly due to the unfunded nature of the tax cuts promised right before a General election.
-There is speculation that this budget is less focused on bringing about meaningful change to the tax system, as it is about creating a trap for the next government that they will struggle to extricate themselves from.
+This budget is controversial for many reasons but mainly because the tax cuts are unfunded and just before a General election.
+I think this budget is less about changing the tax system and more about creating a trap for the next government that will struggle to get out of.

-From the view of budget responsibility, the moves to cut taxes in this one are even more drastic then the Autumn statement 2023 and whilst adding more spending money in peoples pockets can be good for economic growth, at the time of writing the UK is at a 97% debt to GDP ratio which is very close to the levels experience by countries like Greece and Spain during their sovereign debt crisis in 2009.
+From a budget responsibility point of view the tax cuts in this one are even bigger than the Autumn statement 2023 and while putting more money in people’s pockets can be good for growth, at the time of writing the UK is at 97% debt to GDP which is close to the levels experienced by countries like Greece and Spain during their sovereign debt crisis in 2009.

-This underlying debt in our economy can create an economic disaster if the debt interest payments increase any further and they are already high at approximately £110 billion a year, which is three quarters of what we spend on the NHS.
+This underlying debt in our economy can be a disaster if interest payments increase any further and they already are at £110 billion a year which is three quarters of what we spend on the NHS.

 Need Some More Advice?

-• The Spring Budget 2024 focuses on stimulating UK economic growth, aiming for a 2% inflation rate by Q2 2024 and a 0.7% GDP enlargement by 2028-29, with significant tax adjustments to enhance work participation and ambitious public spending plans, including the abolishment of the FHL scheme.
+The Spring Budget 2024 is all about growth for the UK economy, 2% inflation by Q2 2024 and 0.7% GDP growth by 2028-29, with big tax changes to encourage work and public spending plans including the abolition of the FHL scheme.

-• National Insurance Contributions (NICs) have been significantly reduced, offering workers and self-employed individuals savings of around £900 and £1,242 respectively, while broader tax reforms include the implementation of a residence-based regime for non-domiciled individuals, effective from April 2025.
+National Insurance Contributions (NICs) have been cut, so workers and self employed will save £900 and £1,242 respectively, while broader tax changes include a residence based regime for non-domiciled individuals from April 2025.

-• Key personal tax changes include the decrease in higher rate capital gains tax for residential properties from 28% to 24%, the introduction of a ‘British ISA’ with an increased allowance, and investment bonds to encourage savings, coupled with mechanisms to support SMEs, such as the Growth Guarantee Scheme.
+Key personal tax changes include reduction in higher rate capital gains tax on residential properties from 28% to 24%, a ‘British ISA’ with an increased allowance and investment bonds to encourage savings, and mechanisms to support SMEs like the Growth Guarantee Scheme.

 Understanding the Spring Budget 2024: Key Takeaways